chicheongweng/bxn-exchange-design/README.md

 1. The Trade Service consumes the `OrderCreated` event and attempts to match the order.
 2. If the order is matched fully or partially, the Trade Service publishes a `TradeExecuted` event.

-**Update wallet balance:**

-1. The Wallet Service consumes the `TradeExecuted` event and updates the user's wallet balance.
-2. The Wallet Service publishes a `WalletUpdated` event.

-**Update Portfolio quantities:**

-1. The Portfolio Service consumes the `TradeExecuted` event and updates the quantities of Portfolios owned by the user.
-2. The Portfolio Service publishes a `PortfolioUpdated` event.

-**Send notifications:**

-1. The Notification Service consumes the `OrderCreated`, `TradeExecuted`, and `WalletUpdated` events to notify the user about the order status, trade execution, and wallet balance update.

 ### 2. Trade Execution Flow

 **Order matching:**